 Earlier today, California YIMBY, which stands for Yes In My Backyard, filed a formal complaint with the California Fair Political Practices Committee.
 The complaint alleges that Weinstein ignored well-established state reporting requirements in spending hundreds of thousands of dollars to oppose SB 50 by Sen. Scott Wiener, D-San Francisco.

 The legislation, which died last month on the Senate floor, would have allowed for expedited housing construction, including mid-rise apartment buildings, near existing job centers and public transportation.

 In the complaint, California YIMBY alleges that the AIDS Healthcare Foundation, of which Weinstein is president, failed to report its spending for radio and social media advertisements, direct mail pieces, a website, and other activities attacking SB 50.

-“The AIDS Healthcare Foundation spent hundreds of thousands of dollars in pursuit of Weinstein’s crusade against affordable housing,” Brian Hanlon, CEO of California YIMBY, said in this news release.
+“The AIDS Healthcare Foundation spent hundreds of thousands of dollars in pursuit of Weinstein’s crusade against affordable housing,” Brian Hanlon, CEO of California YIMBY, said in a news release.
 “As a deep-pocketed and sophisticated political player in California, and a registered lobbyist employer under California law, AHF is aware of the requirements of California’s Political Reform Act — and they nonetheless failed to report these expenses.”